joymonkey/CHIRP/CHIRP_Droid_Control/README.md

 ## Lua Telemetry Script (CHIRP.lua)

-The EdgeTX Lua script runs on the transmitter and provides two pages of display.
+The EdgeTX Lua script runs on the transmitter and provides three pages of display.

 ### Telemetry Sensor Mapping